MightyCharm/data-reports-ui/README.md

 ## Goals:

-- create Hardcoded HTML
+- improve layout and overall design
-- Basic styling with CSS
+- refactor code
-- dynamically generate Tiles with JS
+- ...

 ## images used: